Springvale Station: History

-In 2003 the 1344 km2 property was sold as part of a 15-million four-property deal to South African interests.
+In 2003 the 1344 km2 property was sold as part of a A$15-million four-property deal to South African interests.
 The four adjoining stations of Springvale, Bedford Downs, Mabel Downs and Alice Downs comprised an area of 5850 km2 and were stocked with approximately 32,000 head of cattle.

 Today

 In March 2022, Andrew Forrest's agribusiness, Harvest Road, bought the station, along with Mabel Downs, Alice Downs and Texas Downs, together known as the Springvale Aggregation.
 Together they cover 604,430 ha and are stocked with 35,000 head of cattle.
 Traditional owners of the land were keen to work with the new owners, hoping for some of the land to be developed as tourist destinations, which would create jobs for Indigenous people in a region which has few opportunities.
 In addition, with Forrest's known interest in improving the lives of Indigenous peoples, it is hoped that his wealth could be used to improve educational outcomes for children in the Halls Creek area.